• Skip to primary navigation

 Instructions

-• In a saucepan over medium-low heat, add cranberries, sugars, orange zest, cinnamon, and water.
+• In a saucepan over medium heat, add cranberries, sugars, orange zest, cinnamon, and water.
 Stir until sugar is dissolved.

-• Cook cranberries over medium heat for 10-12 minutes, until cranberries burst and sauce begins to thicken.
+• Cook cranberries for about 10-12 minutes, or until cranberries burst and sauce begins to thicken.
 Optionally, gently mash cranberries with the back of a spoon as they cook.

 • Remove from heat and pour into serving bowl.
 Sauce will thicken as it cools.
 Sauce can be served warm, room temperature, or cold.